Table of Contents

 Three things, in this order.

 - Crosswalk every policy to the new EP numbers.
 If your EM, R&S, and IC policies still cite the old standards, your surveyor will assume your operations still reflect the old standards.
-We do this as part of every mock survey.
+AHS builds this crosswalk into every mock survey.

 - Re-train and re-document competency.
 Restraint and seclusion, workplace violence, infection prevention, and EM all require annual training with documented competency.
 Pull a sample of 10 staff files from each program.
-If you cannot produce 2025 training records for all ten, you have a gap.
+If your director cannot produce 2025 training records for all ten, you have a gap.

 - Confirm your CHOW and licensure reporting workflow.
 Under APR.01.03.01, you have 30 days.
-Buyers in our M&A advisory book have inherited findings purely because the seller missed this window during the deal.
-Make sure someone on your compliance team owns the calendar.
+Buyers in the AHS M&A advisory book have inherited findings purely because the seller missed this window during closing.
+Someone on your compliance team needs to own that calendar.

 Frequently asked questions